 Quality Of The Sounds

 I have personally always been a fan of Korg products as I feel like they are usually good quality instruments.
-The quality in the sounds on the EK-50 is something that I think is one of the better parts of the instrument.
+The quality of the sounds on the EK-50 is something that I think is one of the better parts of the instrument.
 They nailed the sounds and it doesn’t sound cheap as you might think it would because of its price.

 There are 702 different sounds with each one having its own purpose.
 There is also the classic split keyboard function that allows you to play with one sound with your right hand and another on the left.
 This is a pretty common feature now amongst keyboards as it is quite useful for musicians.